How to Use AI: 4 Simple Ways for Beginners (2025 Guide)

 But here's what everyone's really thinking: "This sounds useful, but what would I actually do with it?
 And what if I ask it something completely stupid?"

-With over 100 million people now using ChatGPT according to OpenAI's usage statistics (and most of them started as complete beginners), you're definitely not alone in wondering where to start with free AI tools.
+With over 100 million people now using ChatGPT according to OpenAI's usage statistics (and most of them started as complete beginners), you're in good company.
 If you're still fuzzy on what AI actually is, don't worry - you can use these tools effectively without understanding the technical bits.

-So let's cut through all the overwhelming tech talk and show you 4 simple ways to start using AI today.
+So let's cut through the overwhelming tech talk and show you 4 simple ways to start using AI today.
+Whether you're using it for ChatGPT prompts, avoiding common AI mistakes, or just figuring out the basics - these 4 methods work for everyone.

 Skip the Google Detective Work